 - Joint deterioration

-CT or CAT scans are used to show images of bones, muscles, fat and organs.
-It provides more detailed information than standard X-rays, and is used in orthopedics to assess bone and joint health, and look for lesions, fractures, or other abnormalities.
+A CT or CAT scan is a series of X-rays that is merged by a computer.
+Such scans show images of bones, muscles, fat, and organs in cross section.
+This type of imaging provides more detailed information than standard X-rays.
+Our orthopedic imaging specialists use CT to assess bone and joint health, and look for lesions, fractures, or other abnormalities.

-MRI and CT modalities are often used in orthopedics to conduct an arthrogram, a study that involves injecting contrast into joints.
-The radiologist can then clearly see the anatomy and function of the joint.
+MRI and CT modalities are often used in orthopedics to conduct an arthrogram, a study that involves injecting contrast dye into the joints.
+The radiologist can then clearly see the anatomy and function of each joint.

-- Fluoroscopy - a steady beam of X-ray that allows the radiologist to view parts of the body, as well as movement within the body.
+A steady beam of X-ray that allows the radiologist to view parts of the body, as well as movement within the body, in real time.

-- X-ray - one of the oldest and most effective diagnostic tools that produces a picture of the body’s bones and tissues.
+One of the oldest and most effective diagnostic tools that produces a picture of the body’s bones and tissues with a low dose of radiation.

-- Ultrasound - does not use radiation to obtain images.
-Instead, it involves the use of high- frequency sound waves to create images of organs and systems within the body.
+Uses high-frequency sound waves instead of radiation to create images of organs and systems within the body.